FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/env&cmdlinetools_3.png"> <br>

-4. Change to your project folder. **If you are already on the '/home/project' folder, please skip this step.**
+4. Change to your project folder.
+>> **Note: If you are already on the '/home/project' folder, please skip this step.**
 ```
 cd /home/project
 ```